sdodlapati3/cuda-lab/learning-path/14-week-curriculum.md

 ## Overview

-This is a **streamlined, achievable** curriculum that focuses on practical skills over comprehensive coverage.
-Master these 12 weeks and you'll be able to:
+This is a **comprehensive, achievable** curriculum that focuses on practical skills through 14 weeks.
+Master these weeks and you'll be able to:

 - Write efficient CUDA kernels from scratch
 - Optimize GPU code using profiling tools
 - Handle real-world problems (image processing, matrix operations, ML primitives)
 - Understand multi-GPU and advanced patterns
+- **Leverage Tensor Cores for AI/ML workloads**
+- **Build production-ready CUDA applications**

 ---